SOLIFENACIN

 Medicinal Benefits

-SOLIFENACIN contains ‘solifenacin’ that belongs to the class of medications called 'anticholinergics'.
+SOLIFENACIN contains ‘solifenacin’, which belongs to the class of medications called 'anticholinergics'.
 It can decrease the activity of the overactive bladder.
-In an overactive bladder, muscle contractions occur before the full expansion of the bladder causing the patient to have frequent urges to urinate.
+In an overactive bladder, muscle contractions occur before the full expansion of the bladder, causing the patient to have frequent urges to urinate.
 SOLIFENACIN can stop these sudden contractions of bladder muscles.
 It enables control over urination and increases the amount of urine that can be held by your bladder.

 Directions for Use